The Vermont Health Department advises people to stay away from direct contact with the invasive Wild Parsnip due to its highly poisonous sap.

-In VT we typically see this invasive, yellow-flowered weed growing along roadsides, field edges, and meadows.
+In Vermont we are increasingly seeing this invasive, yellow-flowered weed growing along roadsides, field edges, and meadows.
 Some folks find its flower and form attractive, often mistaking it for the very common and similar-looking (but harmless) white-flowered plant – Queen Anne’s Lace.
-Do not make this mistake as the Wild Parsnip causes severe skin damage.
+Do not make this mistake as the Wild Parsnip causes severe skin damage!

-You see, if you brush up against this yellow flower, you will get the sap or oil of this plant on your skin, and large and painful blisters will appear on the skin immediately when exposed to sunlight.
+Brushing up against this yellow flower will get the sap or oil of this plant on your skin.
+The trouble is, large and painful blisters will appear on the skin immediately when exposed to sunlight.
 In some cases, the painful burns are like second-degree sunburns that can cause excruciating rashes and raised blisters.
-Such exposure often happens when people weed whack the plants, walk or hike in close proximity to the plants, mountain biking, or something as simple as retrieving a stray ball from the edges of a sports field.
+Such exposure often happens when people weed whack the plants, walk or hike in close proximity to the plants, when mountain biking, or something as simple as retrieving a stray ball from the edges of a sports field.

-Fortunately, treatment for this weed is very effective, but only if you get at it early.
-You need to stay ahead of the curve because once the plant goes to seed, you have lost the battle for that year.
+Fortunately, treatment for this weed is very effective, but get at it early.
+Stay ahead of the curve because once the plant goes to seed, you have lost the battle for that year.
 You MUST get to the plant before the flowers mature and drop their seeds.
 If you happen to see this weed, stay away from it!
-If you see it on your property, a property you manage, or a field or meadow where recreation occurs, give us a call and we can lay out an effective plan to quickly eradicate it.
+If you see it on your property, a property you manage, or a field or meadow where recreation occurs, beware.
+Give us a call and we can lay out an effective plan to quickly eradicate it.

 After all, with these challenging times, our time spent outdoors is even more precious than ever.
 We can help keep you and all our fellow Vermonters safe and free of this intrusive villain.
 All we need is some swift action.
 Call 802-775-5686 to solve this on your property.